melvy13/ann-adult-income/README.md

 The aim is to predict the outcome of whether an individual’s annual income will exceed $50,000 based on demographic and employment characteristics.
 The dataset used is the **Adult (Census Income)** dataset from the **UCI Machine Learning Repository** in this link: https://archive.ics.uci.edu/dataset/2/adult

+`ann.py` contains the Python implementation code.
 Install these dependencies before running the code: `pip install numpy pandas matplotlib seaborn scikit-learn tensorflow ucimlrepo`

+`ANN_CompIntelAssignment.ipynb` is the equivalent of the Python implementation code above in Google Colab.
+You can immediately run all blocks in Google Colab and every single block of code will run and provide the output in sequence.

 ## Output Format

-Below is how the output would look like when running the code
+Below is how the output would look like when running the Python code.

 ```
 Loading dataset via ucimlrepo...